 |This module offers the opportunity for guided practice as a follow up to modules 1 and 2.
 Students will bring drawings of a part with them to class (instructor has final approval on selected parts), and learn to add appropriate annotations to that model according to the content learned in the preceding courses with the companies MBD schema in mind.
 The goal of this course is to provide an authentic learning experience for the students while having the advice and guidance of the instructor.|

-If you have any further questions please contact Rosemary Astheimer at firstname.lastname@example.org.
+If you have any further questions about the course please contact Rosemary Astheimer at firstname.lastname@example.org.